 Help!
 My partner is in prison

-If your partner or spouse is in prison, I hope this article will help you at the very least feel supported.
-I've written it to help you, and I so hope that it'll give you the information you need about coping with this situation.
+If your partner or spouse is in prison, I hope this article will help you, at the very least, to feel supported.

-This page is about helping you 'normalise' your feelings and cope with:
+This article is about helping you 'normalise' your feelings and cope with: